Richmond Bluebirds

-The Richmond Bluebirds were a minor league baseball team based in Richmond, Virginia between 1895 and 1901.
-The Bluebirds played as members of the Virginia League in 1895 and 1896, Atlantic League from 1897 to 1899, Virginia League in 1900 and Virginia-North Carolina League in 1901, winning league championships in 1895, 1896, 1898 and 1899, all while playing under manager Jake Wells.
+The Richmond Bluebirds were a minor league baseball team based in Richmond, Virginia.
+Between 1895 and 1901, the Bluebirds played as members of the Virginia League in 1895 and 1896, Atlantic League from 1897 to 1899, Virginia League in 1900 and Virginia-North Carolina League in 1901.
+The Bluebirds won league championships in 1895, 1896, 1898 and 1899, all while playing under manager Jake Wells.

 Baseball Hall of Fame member Jack Chesbro played for the Richmond Blue Birds from 1897 to 1899.

 The Bluebirds were succeeded by the 1906 Richmond Colts, who began play in the Virginia League.
 Today, the Richmond Flying Squirrels play as members of the Double-A Northeast League.

+The team was also occasionally nicknamed the "Cherubs" by papers in their time.

 History

 The minor league Richmond Bluebirds team was preceded by the Richmond Virginians and Richmond Colts teams.
 The Richmond Virginians last played as members of the 1884 Virginia League.
 The Colts immediately preceded the Bluebirds, when the team played as members of the 1894 Virginia League.

 The 1895 Richmond Bluebirds won the championship in their first season of play.
 The Bluebirds began play as members of the six–team Class B level "Virginia State League," formally called the Virginia League.
-The Bluebirds ended the 1895 season with a record of 78–45 to place 1st in the league standings, finishing 9.0 games ahead of the 2nd place Lynchburg Tobacconists.
+The Bluebirds ended the 1895 season with a record of 78–45 to place first in the league standings, finishing 9.0 games ahead of the second place Lynchburg Tobacconists.
 Jake Wells served as manager and would continue as the Bluebird manager through the 1899 season.
 Carney Flynn of Richmond led the league with 23 wins and 203 strikeouts.

 The Richmond Bluebirds repeated as Virginia League champions in 1896.
-The Bluebirds ended the 1896 season with a final record of 71–55, placing 1st and finishing 3.0 games ahead on the 2nd place Norfolk Braves in the final standings of the six–team league.
-Jake Wells served as manager.
+The Bluebirds ended the 1896 season with a final record of 71–55, placing first and finishing 3.0 games ahead on the second place Norfolk Braves in the final standings of the six–team league.
+Jake Wells again served as manager.

 The 1897 Richmond Bluebirds continued play as members of the eight–team Class B level Atlantic League.
-The Richmond Bluebirds of the Atlantic League ended the 1897 season with a record of 71–59, placing 4th and finishing 16.5 games behind the 1st place Lancaster Maroons.
+The Richmond Bluebirds of the Atlantic League ended the 1897 season with a record of 71–59, placing fourth and finishing 16.5 games behind the first place Lancaster Maroons.
 The 1897 Richmond team was also referenced under the "Giants" moniker.
 Jake Wells again served as manager.
 Baseball Hall of Fame member Jack Chesbro pitched for the 1897 Richmond team, his first of three seasons with the club, compiling a 16–18 record with a 1.80 ERA in 289 innings at age 23.

 The Richmond Bluebirds won the 1898 Atlantic League championship.
-The Bluebirds ended the 1898 season with a record of 77–44, placing 1st in the final standings, finishing just 0.5 game ahead of the 2nd place Lancaster Maroons.
-Jake Wells continues as Richmond's manager.
+The Bluebirds ended the 1898 season with a record of 77–44, placing first in the final standings, finishing just 0.5 game ahead of the 2nd place Lancaster Maroons.
+Jake Wells continued as Richmond's manager.
 Bluebird player Socks Seybold led the league with 17 home runs.
 Jack Chesbro again played for Richmond, with his 1898 individual statistics unknown.